autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/auth.md

 dotnet run
 ```

-If the application start successfully and you navigate to https://localhost:5001/api/auth/token
+If the server starts successfully and you navigate to [https://localhost:5001/api/auth/token](https://localhost:5001/api/auth/token)
 in the browser, the server should respond with a JSON object containing the access token data.

 ![Server Response](./auth-response.png)